Tension Force: Cohesion from Opposition

 It’s clear that these types are a predictable part of human population dynamics because every human group generates them automatically.
 In early hunter-gatherer tribes, this tension force already existed as individual personality characteristics; some individuals were curious and open to strangers and some attacked them on sight.
 The resulting intrafamilial compromise handling the tension between these sides was important, it was like the surface tension of the tribe.
 It had to be open enough to let some things in and closed enough to keep some stuff out.
 The tribe is an organism and this behavior is its self-management as it relates to the outside world.

 Small towns and big cities naturally lean more conservative and more progressive by type as a logical outcome of caring for few or caring for many.
-Liberalism is about the problem of caring for many, conservatism is about the problem of caring for few.
+Liberalism is about the problem of caring for many, conservatism is about the problem of caring for a few.
 In every generation, the same basic proportions of opponents are born.
 Is there some system maintaining the population density of the opposing sides?
-Whether there are sophisticated species level algorithms controlling any of these functions I don’t know.
-This isn’t science, it’s mere observation.
-It’s possible though because our homeostasis includes many diverse human elements also delivered in the same consistent proportions, year after year.
+Whether there are sophisticated species-level algorithms controlling any of these functions I don’t know.
+This isn’t science, it’s mere observation, but it’s possible because our homeostasis includes many diverse human types delivered in the same consistent proportions, year after year.

-I suspect conservatives will tend to be the slightly larger group because the forces driving human behavior don’t throw caution to the winds.
+I suspect conservatives will tend to be the slightly larger group because the forces driving human behavior are cautious and pro-survival by nature.
 Resistance to change is a braking system preserving the identity of the culture.
 A modest conservative majority keeps whatever structure has been accomplished here from suddenly destabilizing.
 Yet over time, successes have piled up on the progressive side in a way that starts to seem inevitable (if extremely gradual).
 Generally, conservatives are reasonably happy with these outcomes as long as they were born into that outcome, rather than watching a cultural transition to it.
-As deep as the entirely natural dislike is between progressives and conservatives, we absolutely need each other for our communities to maintain balance and internal integrity.
+As deep as the entirely natural dislike is between progressives and conservatives, we absolutely need each other for our communities to maintain balance and integrity.
 One maintains, and the other reforms.
-This is a system for preserving our structure but opening it for editing out things that are too cruel or unjust.
+This is a system for preserving our structure but opening it for editing out things that are too cruel or unjust or restrictive.

-To imagine chaos and collapse, picture either side completely and absolutely empowered.
-The other side is disenfranchised and subverted.
+Chaos and collapse would quickly follow either side completely and absolutely empowered.
 Picture one team in the tug of war disappearing and leaving the other in complete control.
-They don’t stop pulling, instead, they begin to pull against themselves internally because that is all they have left.
+The winners don’t stop pulling and enter a golden age of enlightened governance, instead, they begin to pull against themselves internally because that is all they have left.
+This mechanism of finding a difference and pulling against it is absolutely reflexive.
 In the natural course of seeking balance through opposition, they begin to tear into their own “flesh” in search of otherness.
 Neither can stop opposing because that is the mechanistic yet essential role they play.
 A lack of opposition is a state dangerously out of balance.
 It develops a cultural auto-immune disorder attacking its own healthy tissue.
 This unbalanced state is essentially what political correctness is for both sides: Deprived of healthy push back there is a spike of “purity madness” on the left and “loyalty madness” on the right that begins searching for enemies within.
-Blacklists, loyalty oaths, and purge trials do a good job of generating some opposition.
-It’s grimly funny, but in doing so they ACTUALLY begin to create the opposing force and to re-establish a kind of balance.
+Blacklists, loyalty oaths, and purge trials do a good job of eventually stirring up some opposition.
+It’s grimly funny, but in doing so they ACTUALLY begin to create the opposing force needed to re-establish a kind of balance.

 Social media, purposefully, in order to sell ad space, separates us from each other so completely by our TF role that it generates an unbalanced runaway state like this within both groups.
 “Safely” sealed in our bubbles, each side scales up the rhetoric because they encounter no opposition to extreme views but will likely be punished for expressing more moderate views.
 The real problem is that these hard voices and positions are grown in us in this abstract half-real mono-culture of social media but are expressed towards our real neighbors in our real communities where we have to get along and get things done.
 The other side is as demonized as an enemy in war.
 Scorn and contempt for differences become automatic.
 This kills representative Democracy.